njau-steven/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script to create global variable
+Script to add number to TRUEKNOWLDGE